Specialism

 The first is that many councils said it took them several weeks to be fully set up for working from home.
 This is understandable, due to the high level of confidentiality that is expected when dealing with the kind of sensitive personal data entrusted to local government.
 But this came at a time when councils - and their planning departments were no exception - were already complaining about underfunding.

 This was compounded by a bust-boom in the number of planning applications in 2020.
 In the early days of the pandemic, understandably, few applications were submitted in a climate of fear and huge uncertainty.
 But a relative easing of restrictions in the early summer of that year led to record numbers of applications being submitted in July.
-It was more than many councils could deal with, and the effects are still being felt three years later.
+It was more than many councils could deal with, and the effects are still being felt years later.

 Many councils are still facing low levels of staffing that have dramatically affected the turnaround time of applications.
 The effect of understaffing is felt even stronger during popular holiday times when many officers take annual leave.
 Overall, we advise you to prepare yourself for longer than standard decision times.
 With backlogs, understaffing and general inefficiencies, the councils are issuing decisions slower than they are coming in.